roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Show them your decorated face, dirty dishrag!" he remarked.

  Vanessa was startled by the sudden action.
 Out of the blue, she was looking right at Stanton and Miller.
 They must have come up to the Jacuzzi and watched her act as an easy fuckslut!
 She had been so engrossed in her performance she hadn't even noticed them.
-Report_Story #4